snwykks/SnowFlake/README.md

 # What is SnowFlake?
 This is a simple minecraft Paper Plugin for FarLand generation in 1.21.x.
 Plugin modificating generation in worlds which typed in config (generation.yml) in custom distance (generation.yml).
+Configs have Adventure MiniMessage formatting.
 Brings a old minecraft bug of generation in new minecraft versions.

 Plugins generates farlands in world in realtime with BlockPopulator.